 Click to read review

 Best Water Softener Reviews

 Our top pick for 2019 is the Fleck 5600SXT!
-The Fleck 5600 is a digital metered whole home water softener system for medium to large households.
+This unit is a digital metered whole house water softener system for medium to large households.
 The digital display makes this system very easy to operate, and regeneration is fully automated, so there’s very little maintenance required once the system is installed.
-This is a salt-based water softener with a 48,000-grain capacity, so it is very effective for softening even the hardest water.
+This is a salt-based water softener with a 48,000-grain capacity, making it very effective for softening even the hardest water.

 One of our favorite features of this system is the on-demand, metered flow system that keeps track of the water usage for you and regenerates as needed.
 The convenient LCD display also displays the status of the system, and all controls are on one easy to use touchpad.

-Reviewers of the water softener system report that it was easy to install, and it does a great job of softening their water.
-They found the system to be easy to operate and uses less salt than they expected.
-The only drawback to this system is its size; this is not a compact unit, so it will not work for tight areas.
+Firsthand reports of this unit say it’s easy to install and does an excellent job of, well, softening their water.
+Users found the system to be easy to operate and say that it uses less salt than they expected.
+The only drawback to this system is its size; this is not a compact unit, so it will not work for tight spaces.
 Fleck provides a 10-year warranty on the tanks and a five-year warranty on the valve with the purchase of this water softener.

 The Pelican Water Systems Salt-Free Water Softener softens the water by neutralizing the minerals to prevent them from sticking to surfaces, rather than removing them from the water.
 This system works without the need for salt or brine discharge, and it doesn’t even require electricity.
 As water passes through the system, minerals that cause hard water are crystallized to stop them from adhering to your pipes, fixtures, and appliances.